jmfcool/jmfcool.js/README.md

 ```

 <br />
-The below results is the result of the views and the model being ran through the parser.
+The below results is the result of the views and the model being ran through the framework.
 Then it's rendered to the page through the hooks.
 The data is accessed using callbacks from the promises objects and passed to the render object which returns the parsed view and replaces the tags with the information in the models objects.

 ### Results
 ```